aksharasoman/notes_ml_projects/003_QAoverDocuments/(ML Project) Question Answering Over Documents.md

 - in rag pipeline, is the query to the vector store different from the prompt to the LLM?
 	- same. human question is given to vector store as query. then retrieved documents and original human question are fed to the LLM.

+### Suitable titles for this project / blog post
+- Conversational AI with RAG
+- Conversational RAG
+- RAG with memory
+- Integrating Conversational History into the RAG Pipeline
+- Enhancing RAG Pipeline with Conversational History